-To win the dispute process and recover the lost revenue, you will need to present what’s called “compelling evidence” - proof that you had all rights to charge the disputed amount from the provided credit card.
+To win the dispute process and recover lost revenue, you will need to present what’s called “compelling evidence," or proof that you had all rights to charge the disputed amount from the provided credit card.

 every chargeback dispute is different and requires custom-fit evidence to prove the case.
 That is why it is very important to check every case properly and fit in the evidence that suits the most, to prove the legitimacy of the transaction.

-Including as much relevant information as possible when you submit your response to us increases the like hood that the dispute is found in your favor.
+Including as much relevant information as possible when you submit your response to us increases the likelihood that the dispute will be found in your favor.
 When responding to any dispute type, make sure you include the following evidence:

-Customer name – guest name and cardholder name (in case of the 3rd party payments)
+Customer name – guest name and cardholder name (in case of third-party payments)

-Customer email address - email that client used to make a booking
+Customer email address – the email the client used to make a booking

 Customer signature (if available) – any document showing the customer’s signature